An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

 Last, but not least, paint brushes that kids enjoy using with those paints.
 Royal & Langnickel Gripper Brushes are made for kids.
 Their shorter brush is comfortable to hold, and they have a grip as well.
 These can be used with the paints mentioned above, with acrylic paints, and to paint dry clay.
 I think these brushes are a bit less frustrating for kids, because of the grip and the length.

-If you are looking for a Child Therapist in San Marcos, CA to work with your anxious child, click here to visit my contact page where you can check my availability, and book a free, phone consultation.
+As an Art Therapist, I use Art Therapy processes with my clients to help them feel more at ease and to facilitate change.
+If you are looking for a Child Therapist in San Marcos, CA to work with your anxious child, click the button below to check my availability, and book a free, phone consultation.

 Thank you for visiting my website.
 If you found this blog helpful, please share it on your networks.